sebfranca/CMC_group_6/docs/source/exercises/lab0/lab0.rst

 ---------------------

 In this section we will quickly go over the list of topics given below.
-You can open and run the individual files marked with the same topic name using Spyder.
 We suggest you to go through each section individually and spend time exploring each of the concepts by making changes to the code and observing the outputs.